 Subarea GF 6B is characterized by north-south shears, fracture zones, and open joints; east-west trending open joints; and northwest trending shears (Figure 6.3).
 These features are exposed in deep gullies in the high rock cliff face on the south side of the river (Figure 6.18).
 The north-south shears have up to 2.5 feet of gouge.
-Open joints along this trend generally dip at about 80° to the east and are up to several feet East-west trending joints dip 70° to 80° north wide.
-The intersection of these joint towards the river. sets has resulted in block slumping.
+Open joints along this trend generally dip at about 80° to the east and are up to several feet East-west trending joints dip $70\ensuremath{^\circ}$ to $80\ensuremath{^\circ}$ north towards the river.
+The intersection of these joint sets has resulted in block slumping.
 Details of northwest trending shears in GF 6 are discussed in GF 7 below.
 No direct evidence could be found during this study to correlate GF 6A and GF 6B.